jaeseonim/AI-Study-Group/README.md

 ## 🤖 Introduction to RATEL and the AI Study

-RATEL is an academic club at Dankook University that focuses on book discussions and AI studies.
+RATEL is an interdisciplinary studies club at Dankook University that focuses on book discussions and AI studies.
 The club was founded in 2024 by a group of peers from the same class, including myself.
 I currently serve as the AI study leader and have been managing the study sessions since its inception.

 In March 2024, the group started with 14 members, and we welcomed 4 new members in September.
 With no prior experience in AI or coding, I initially faced challenges in managing the study sessions effectively.
 Nonetheless, I embraced my role as a leader and consistently worked to enhance my knowledge to better support members' questions.